 This page tells you about chemotherapy pumps.
-There is information about
+You can find the following information

 Having chemotherapy through a pump